rc0r/AvivoreXT/README.md

 that I was writing all of this, I was not as interested in that information.

 Anyway, if you're seeing this before March 4th, consider it a surprise treat!

+###Requirements
+* Python 3
+* SQLite and Twitter modules (pip install twitter)

+No Twitter account is required for access.